uhop/list-toolkit/README.md

 The toolkit provides the following data structures with a full set of efficiently implemented operations:

-* **List**: a doubly linked list implemented as a container.
+* Doubly linked circular lists:
-* **ListHead**: a doubly linked list that uses custom properties on external objects to link them around.
+  * **List**: a list that uses custom properties on external objects to link them around.
     * Using different custom properties the same object can be linked in different ways.
-* **SList**: a singly linked list implemented as a container.
+  * **ValueList**: a doubly linked list implemented as a container, which can hold/reference external values.
+    * Based on `List`.
+  * **CircularList**: an external handler of a headless list.
+* Singly linked lists:
-* **SListHead**: a singly linked list that uses custom properties on external objects to link them around.
+  * **SList**: a list that uses custom properties on external objects to link them around.
     * Using different custom properties the same object can be linked in different ways.
+    * Based on `SList`.
+  * **ValueSList**: a singly linked list implemented as a container, which can hold/reference external values.
-* **Cache**: a List-based container with a limited capacity and an LRU policy of evicting old entries.
+* **Cache**: a `ValueList`-based container with a specified capacity and an LRU policy of evicting old entries.
 * **MinHeap**: a classic heap data structure (a priority queue).

+All lists can be used without the toolkit.
+Your existing lists, either doubly or singly linked, can be used.
+The toolkit provides a few utilities that you would write yourself if you wanted to use them.

+The implementation philosophy was very simple:

+* Flexibility, efficiency, and simplicity.
+* No dependencies.
+No unexpected surprises.
+* You never pay for what you don't use.
+* Suitable for all environments.
+* Should be usable with already existing lists.
+* Could be used as a foundation for other list-based data structures.

+All lists support similar intuitive interfaces:

+* Creating from existing objects.
+* Adding, inserting, extracting and removing nodes.
+* Forward and reverse iterators.
+* General manipulations like reversing and sorting.
+* Link names for the next and previous links (for doubly linked lists) are customizable.

+All facilities are efficient, well-debugged, and battle-tested.

 ## Installation